Owner & Director

 Allie C. Renner first started her dance training in Cary, Illinois with Cary-Grove Performing Arts Centre.
 She received her Bachelor of Fine Arts from Western Michigan University (WMU) in

-Currently, Allie is dancing with Salt Contemporary Dance Company’s second company, SALT II, in Salt Lake City.
+Allie is a professional dancer with Salt Contemporary Dance Company in Salt Lake City.

 While at WMU, she performed works by Jackie Nowicki, Kyle Abraham, Antony Tudor, Azure Barton, George Balanchine, BAIRA/MVMT PHLOSPHY, Yin Yue, Joseph A. Hernandez, and many more.